Medical scrubs have to do it all, especially when you consider the type of work environment where they’re a necessity.

 - Baggy isn’t necessarily better

-One school thought regarding fit suggests that the best fit for scrubs is one that’s bigger than normal, i.e., you should buy them one size larger than your normal size.
-But baggy scrubs present other issues – such as having to pull up your pants constantly, or extra material that interferes with your duties – that influence overall comfort.
+One school of thought regarding fit suggests that the best fit for scrubs is one that’s bigger than normal, i.e., you should buy them one size larger than your normal size, but baggy scrubs present other issues – such as having to pull up your pants constantly or extra material that interferes with your duties – that influence overall comfort.

 - Stretchy is nice

 The best fit, then, is one that presents a happy medium between too tight and too baggy, not unlike how you want your regular clothes to fit.
-Scrubs made from stretchy material often help you achieve a “perfect” fit, or as perfect as anything can be, well, perfect.
+Scrubs made from stretchy material often help you achieve a “perfect” fit – or as perfect as anything can be,.

 - Wear scrubs made for men

 Yes, it sounds overly obvious, but men should wear scrubs made for men.
 While men’s and women’s scrubs look the same, they don’t fit the same for many reasons: men have broader shoulders, women have thinner waists and wider hips, etc.

 The good news is that there are plenty of unisex scrubs available today that work well for both men and women.